citadel

 Lavezzi Islands

 Other islands are a party on the sea with tranquil, waist-deep water.
-This creates a pop-up pool party atmosphere impossible not to enjoy.
+This creates a pop-up pool party atmosphere that is impossible not to enjoy.
 Think bikini-clad (and yikes, Speed-O-clad) people dancing on boats, in-water volleyball games, and colorful inflatable rafts floating on the placid Mediterranean Sea.

 beach